xo-azeem/Shop-360-UI-UX/README.md

 **Shop360** is a Final Year Project (FYP) application built with [React Native Expo](https://expo.dev/).
 This project is currently in the **test phase** and is focused on delivering a beautiful, intuitive, and modern UI/UX for a shopping app.
 The goal is to visualize how a next-generation shopping experience could look and feel on mobile devices.

 > ⚠️ **Note:** This app is a UI/UX prototype only.
-Core backend and business logic are not implemented.
+Core backend and AR logic are not implemented.

 ---